ircdocs/modern-irc/url.md

       passtype = *( escaped / unreserved )

       entity   = [ "#" ] *( escaped / unreserved )
-                    ; Note the prefix, "#", may be used for channel names ; without escapes.
+                    ; Note the prefix, "#", may be used for channel names without ; the usual URL escapes.
 See the Channel Names section.

       flags    = ( [ "," enttype ] [ "," hosttype ] )
               /= ( [ "," hosttype ] [ "," enttype ] )